Call 01263 512080

 An internet user might visit your website 5 times in one day but this will only be recorded as one unique visit.
 Pages provides the total number of individual pages visited within your website.

 Be careful with the hits column.
 You will often hear people ask “how many hits have you had”.
 The commonly used phrase, hits, is better regarded as either the Unique visitors or Number of visits statistic in AWStats.
-We don’t recommend this link for ‘non-technical’ individuals, but if you really want to know more about the hits terminology, visit Motive for an explanation.

 Monthly history is self explanatory, especially once you understand the column headings as mentioned above.
 Remember to concentrate on the first two columns (orange and yellow).